AymaanPathan/AymaanPathan/README.md

 </p>

 - 🌱 I’m currently learning
-**Express, Node and its Frameworks** - 👯 I’m looking to collaborate on **Open-Source** - 📫 How to reach me **aymaanpathan5@gmail.com**
+**Express, Node and Javascript Frameworks** - 👯 I’m looking to collaborate on **Open-Source** - 📫 How to reach me **aymaanpathan5@gmail.com**

 <h3 align="left">Connect with me:</h3>